ebrugulec/business-meeting-phrases/README.md

 - Thank you for inviting me, but I'm not available for the meeting.
 Sorry for any inconvenience.
 - I appreciate the invite, but I'm sorry I won't be able to attend the meeting.
 Thank you for considering me.

-## How to say goodbye for the next meeting?
+## How to say goodbye for the next meeting? :scroll:

 - Thank you all for coming.
 Let's schedule the next meeting for [date and time].
 - That concludes our meeting for today.
 Let's plan the next one soon.